 Although you may get lucky and find a used bike from a friend or family member in your own social network, more often than not your quest to get a pre-owned bike will entail scouring the internet.
-If searching for a woom bike in particular, one of your best resources will be the woom bikes buy/sell/trade Facebook group.
-Other online places to search for used bikes include Craigslist, Pinkbike, eBay, Nextdoor, and Facebook Marketplace.
+Online places to search for used bikes include the Facebook woom buy/sell/trade group, Craigslist, Pinkbike, eBay, and Nextdoor.

 Why do used woom bikes cost so much?

-To account for our labor costs, replacement components and return shipping expenses, we price our refurbished bikes at just $30 below their original price.
-While this cost reduction is modest, some customers would much prefer this option as opposed to waiting for a new bike.
+Our Certified Pre-Owned woom bikes are sold at a discounted price.
 In addition, these bikes are still eligible for upCYCLE returns and backed by our same Returns & Warranty policy - an uncommon feature within the world of used bikes.
 Another key factor in woom bikes’ resale value is consistent pricing throughout the year.
 Many bike shops have popular year-end or holiday sales that offer 10-15% off certain models - which can be a great incentive to buy - but it also means an immediate depreciation in value for the owners looking to sell.
 Because woom never has sales or discounts, this further reinforces the long term value retention of a used woom bike.
 As a proponent of sustainability, woom bikes USA fully supports our customers who choose to sell their used bikes, as it reduces waste and works toward our mission of getting more kids out riding bikes!

 What should I look out for?